If an enzyme increases the rate of the hydrolysis reaction by a f... | Channels for Pearson+

 Multiple Choice

-If an enzyme increases the rate of the hydrolysis reaction by a factor of 1 million, how much lower must the activation energy barrier be when sucrose is involved?
+If an enzyme increases the rate of the hydrolysis reaction by a factor of 1 million, how much lower does the activation energy barrier have to be when sucrose is in the active site of the enzyme?
+(Assume that the frequency factors for the catalyzed and uncatalyzed reactions are the same.)

 A